jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-26.md

 <sup>2</sup> Enki appeared unto him:

 Do not go into Egypt.
-Live in the land that I tell you. {26:3} Sojourn in this land, and I will be with thee, and will bless you.
-For unto you and your seed, I will give all these countries, and I will perform the oath which I sware unto Abraham thy father.
+Live in the land that I tell you. {26:3} Sojourn in this land, and I will be with you, and will bless you.
+For unto you and your seed, I will give all these countries, and I will perform the oath which I sware unto Abraham your father.

-<sup>4</sup> I will make thy seed to multiply as the stars of heaven, and will give unto thy seed all these countries; and in thy seed shall all the nations of the earth be blessed;
+<sup>4</sup> I will make your seed to multiply as the stars of heaven, and will give unto your seed all these countries; and in your seed shall all the nations of the earth be blessed;

 <sup>5</sup> Because that Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.